-If you’re dependent on heroin or another opiate, you might get a prescription for substitute medication such as methadone or buprenorphine.
-You can use substitute medication to help you cut down or stop using.
+If you’re dependent on heroin or another opioid, you might get a prescription for medication-assisted treatment such as methadone or buprenorphine.
+You can use this medication to help you cut down or stop using.

 If you come to one of our services and decide medication is the right option for you, we will work with you to make sure you are on the right dose.

 A doctor will give you a titration plan.
 This is to stop you having unpleasant withdrawal symptoms while you work towards stabilising on the ideal dose.

 Once you are on the ideal dose, the doctor will work with you to decide how long you should be on the medication for.
 You can then work together to create a safe reduction plan with the aim of a detox, if that's your goal.

 We understand that recovery isn't everyone's goal.
 We will only suggest reducing or stopping medication-assisted treatment if you are ready and it's safe.

 Speak to your doctor to find out more about medication, or get in touch with your local service.

 A drug detox will help you to either switch safely from a drug to a medication, or come off drugs altogether.
 The detox will be part of a bigger recovery plan, and a medical professional will manage and guide you through it.

 This might be an in-patient treatment at a service or medical facility, or it could be something you do at home.
 You might be given medication to help you with the detox, and the withdrawal in particular.